Police Call Box

 A woman is lying under a streetcar.

-A couple have been fixated at a house on Fayette Street.
+A couple has been fixated at a house on Fayette Street.

 A drunken man is lying in the gutter near a certain corner.

-Among all these, there will appear occasionally some strains bit like this; Mrs. C. Reports that the new fence post around her yard were removed and were meeting ones substituted for them.
+Among all these, there will appear occasionally some strains bit like this; Mrs. C. Reports that the new fence post around her yard was removed and was meeting ones substituted for them.

 Or Mrs. B. Says she is being followed continually, and that a Dictaphone has been installed in her room to listen to what goes on there.

-“Most of the complaints come by telephone, but there was one recently which was to indignant to be trusted to the wire.
+“Most of the complaints come by telephone, but there was one recently which was too indignant to be trusted to the wire.
 The woman came in and person to deliver it.
-“I want to report a traffic officer,” he said, “he just called me a jaywalker.
+“I want to report a traffic officer,” he said, “He just called me a jaywalker.
 I don’t know what he meant, but I won’t be called such a name by anyone.”
-But the face to face complaint or request for patrolman is rare; probably it is well for the chief inspectors office that it is.
+But the face to face complaint or request for patrolman is rare; probably it is well for the chief inspector's office that it is.